Petrophile wonganensis

-Petrophile wonganensis is a species of flowering plant in the family Proteaceae and is endemic to south-western Western Australia.
+Petrophile wonganensis is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is a dense shrub with blunt, needle-shaped leaves, and more or less spherical heads of hairy, yellow flowers.

 Description

 Petrophile wonganensis is a dense shrub that typically grows to a height of 0.5–1.5 m and has hairy young branchlets and leaves that become glabrous as they age.
 The leaves are blunt, needle-shaped, 5–9 mm long.
 The flowers are arranged at the ends of branchlets in sessile, more or less spherical heads up to about 15 mm in diameter, with egg-shaped or elliptic involucral bracts at the base.
 The flowers are about 14–15 mm long, yellow and hairy.
 Flowering occurs from August to January and the fruit is a nut, fused with others in a more or less spherical head 15–20 mm in diameter.